 This suggested arrangement is exactly what is being proposed by the Scottish Government.
 That Scotland will take on the responsibility of paying back a fair share of the UK’s debt direct to the UK Government who of course legally hold the rights to the Government bonds to be repaid.
 Crucially though, as under international law and precedent, the Scottish Government has made it clear that Scotland will not take on a fair share of the debt unless it also receives a fair share of the UK’s assets.

 Sharing the currency is part of that deal and by this announcement the UK Government has accepted that position.
+An independent Scottish currency could be made to work for Scotland, indeed that would have many benefits however it could not be made to work so well for our friends and partners in the rest of the UK and would as explained above require compensation to Scotland were we denied in any way access to the ass et that is Sterling.
 The politicians, and in particular George Osborne MP, will continue to bluff right up to referendum day on this issue, in an attempt to scare Scottish voters away from the real opportunity Scottish independence presents.
 Of course, the writing has been on the wall for negotiations since Mark Carney, the Canadian Governor of the Bank of England, requested talks with the First Minister on the Scottish Government’s plan to continue to use the pound in a formal sterling currency union

 Independent Scotland would have exceptional credit rating